Gray fans 10, Winker homers twice as Reds beat Pirates 8-1

 Nick Castellanos added a three-run homer off Chris Stratton to cap Cincinnati’s four-run seventh.

-Gray (4-1) struck out 10, raising his season total to 45, a franchise record for a pitcher’s first five appearances.
+Relying primarily on his fastball, Gray (4-1) struck out 10, raising his season total to 45, a franchise record for a pitcher’s first five appearances.
 Luis Castillo set the previous mark of 41 in 2019.

+“I came in after the first inning and had a little conversation with Trevor (Bauer),” Gray said.
+“I said, ‘Man, I feel like I threw come good curveballs, and they just spit on them.’
+They didn’t swing at spin.
+They didn’t swing at curveballs.
+They didn’t swing at sliders.
+It was clear what they were doing, so i decided to attack the zone with heaters.”

-Gray allowed five hits and one run – Bryan Reynolds’ first homer and run batted in of the season – with one walk in 6 2-3 innings.
+Gray bounced back from a subpar performance in his previous start, allowed five hits and one run – Bryan Reynolds’ first homer and run batted in of the season – with one walk in 6 2-3 innings.
+That’s after being roughed up for six hits and four runs in 5 1-3 innings in a 9-3 loss at Milwaukee.

+“I actually thought we had pretty good at bats off him,” Pittsburgh manager Derek Shelton said.
+“We ran his pitch count up, but he was able to get through the seventh, which was big for them because of where they are at with their bullpen.

+“I was pleased with our approach because we ran him into counts and hit the balls hard right at people a couple times.
+We saw Sonny Gray pretty close to his best tonight.”

 Winker gave the Reds a 1-0 lead with an opposite-field homer starting off the second inning.
 His fourth home run of 2020 bounced about two rows deep off an advertising tarp stretched over seats in left field.